gocd/gocd-plugin-gradle-task-helpers/README.md

 This repo contains common gradle tasks if you're building a GoCD plugin using gradle.

+## Example

+See [test-plugin/build.gradle](test-plugin/build.gradle) for a sample plugin used internally by the helpers to test themselves.

 ## Usage

 In your root project's `build.gradle` file add the following line: